boehs/oasis/Trinket.md

 On top of that, trinket is a special hybrid of amazing things we took from our favorite static site generators, like

-2. Incredibly preformant, safe, and multithreaded code written in Rust 🦀
+2. Incredibly preferment, safe, and multithreaded code written in Rust 🦀
 3. Modern features to accommodate new way's of thinking, like digital gardens
-4. First class terminal support
+4. First class terminal 👩‍💻 support

-But what makes trinket *special* are it's trinkets, charms, toys, worrinklers and shamens
+But what makes trinket *special* are it's trinkets, charms, toys, wrinklers and shamans

 # The content ecosystem

-TD;LR: Trinket makes it easy to get content from many abstract sources like Instagram, Twitter, local files, ect than turn them into a standardized layout ready to be like a conventional blog feed.
+TD;LR: Trinket makes it easy to get content from any source - like Instagram, local files, and Twitter, than turn that content into a HTML layout ready to be viewed like a conventional blog.

 ## Trinkets